waruhachi/platform/CONTRIBUTING.md

 ```

 ## Starting the project

+First of all make sure that docker is running.

 Now you will need to run 2 different terminals, one with all the necessary servers, and the other one with the CLI.